The Real Housewives of Beverly Hills season 6

 The sixth season of The Real Housewives of Beverly Hills, an American reality television series, aired on Bravo from December 1, 2015 to May 10, 2016, and is primarily filmed in Beverly Hills, California.

 The season focuses on the personal and professional lives of Kyle Richards, Lisa Vanderpump, Yolanda Hadid, Eileen Davidson, Lisa Rinna, Kathryn Edwards and Erika Girardi.
 The season consisted of 24 episodes.

-This was the final season and appearance for Hadid as well as the final guest appearance for Armstrong.
+This was the final season for Hadid and only season for Edwards, as well as the final guest appearance for Taylor Armstrong.

-The seasons executive producers are Andrew Hoegl, Barrie Bernstein, Lisa Shannon, Pam Healy and Andy Cohen.
+The season's executive producers are Andrew Hoegl, Barrie Bernstein, Lisa Shannon, Pam Healy and Andy Cohen.

 Production and crew

 The Real Housewives of Beverly Hills was revealed to have been renewed for a sixth season following the announcement of Brandi Glanville's departure and filming had commenced in August 2015.
 The full cast, premiere date and trailer were announced on November 5, 2015.

 The season premiere "Life's a Pitch" was aired on December 1, 2015, while the twentieth episode "Who Do You Believe?" served as the season finale, and was aired on April 12, 2016.
 It was followed by a three-part reunion that aired on April 19, April 26 and May 3, 2016 and a "Secrets Revealed" episode on May 10, 2016, which marked the conclusion of the season.

 Alex Baskin, Chris Cullen, Douglas Ross, Greg Stewart, Toni Gallagher, Dave Rupel and Andy Cohen are recognized as the series' executive producers; it is produced and distributed by Evolution Media.

 A month prior to season six premiering, Vanderpump Rules After Show premiered on Bravo.
 The series is the second spin-off to The Real Housewives of Beverly Hills and also serves as the first spin-off the Vanderpump Rules.
 The series serves as a talk show which features discussions of the weekly episode of Vanderpump Rules with guests from the series who answer questions about their lives on and off the show.
 The talk show is hosted by Julie Goldman and Brandy Howard.

 Also prior to the airing of season six, Bravo aired a special on November 22, 2016, titled The Real Housewives of Beverly Hills Uncensored.
 The special focused on the conception and drama of season one of the series.
 Along with all the season one housewives returning for interviews, it also featured interviews with the producers who revealed never-before-seen footage and talk about the behind-the-scenes drama.